What is Moana Glass?

 Do you make custom art pieces, lighting, or glass sinks to order?

 Yes, we do!
 Ryan Staub has been making custom lighting, glass sinks, and artwork for his whole career.
 If you have an idea of something you’d like made in glass, please contact us, and we will be happy to help!

 Are Glass Sinks really tough enough to use?

 Ryan Staub has been making Glass Sinks for over 15 years.
 No one has ever broken one.
 Normal use in a bathroom is fine for a glass sink.
 The sensitive parts, the bottom, and the lip, are usually the thickest part of the piece.

 How long does it take to make a piece?

 That varies a lot depending on the complexity of the piece and on who is making it.
-Glassblowing is extremely difficult to master and even professionals with over 20 years of experience are constantly learning new things about the material.
+Glassblowing is extremely difficult to master, and even professionals with over 20 years of experience are constantly learning new things about the material.
 The longer someone blows glass, the more efficiently they can make their designs, but that efficiency comes at the expense of years of dedication.
-Many of Ryan Staub’s pieces are comprised of pre-made parts that take weeks, or sometimes longer, to prepare.
+Many of Ryan Staub’s pieces comprise pre-made parts that take weeks, or sometimes longer, to prepare.